Edohare/P/README.md

 # MLP
 Data Science and Machine Learning Portfolio

-This is my machine learning portfolio, it is broken into supervised and unsupervised learning folders.
+This is my machine learning portfolio, it is broken into supervised and unsupervised(coming soon) learning folders.
 I also included a data engineering group project from my bachelor's degree.

 Projects will be added over time as I learn new things.